CSaratakij/i3wm-desktop-config/README.md

 # Note
 - Change dir "xlock" to ".xlock" -> move dir to your home dir
 - Change "cdmrc" to ".cdmrc" -> move file to your home dir
+- Change "dunstrc" to ".dunstrc" -> move file to your home dir

 # Dependencies
 - FontAwesome